 Printing out a copy of your company’s T&E policy would be, and should be, a complete waste.
 Best practices for travel managers entail that they consistently ask for feedback from corporate travelers and regularly amend the policy according to traveler experience and the evolving ecosystem of travel technology.

 Ideally, travel managers should generate an internal Tripadvisor forum based on employee feedback that monitors when relationships with service providers run stale or when service quality declines.

 Rather than a fixed document, today’s corporate travel policy should be a living document that is constantly updated to optimize the business travel experience while simultaneously producing efficient, predictive results for the travel manager.
 A policy that continually adjusts based on the newest slate of technology as well as traveler feedback strengthens company culture.

-By incorporating these suggestions, travel managers can empower employees to act in the best interest of the company financially while simultaneously enhancing the overall company culture.
+By deploying cutting edge technology, travel managers can empower employees to act in the best interest of the company financially while simultaneously enhancing the overall company culture.